 Whatever the cause of a commercial building fire, the presence of multiple tenants or occupants can result in many burn victims.
 This can make the legal landscape more complicated.
 It is important to have knowledgeable advice and counsel to determine how to proceed after suffering burns in a commercial building fire.

-At the Cambridge law firm of Clark, Hunt, Ahern & Embry, our attorneys assist burn victims and their families after commercial building fires.
+At the Cambridge law firm of Gregg, Hunt, Ahern & Embry, our attorneys assist burn victims and their families after commercial building fires.
 We consult with a variety of nationally recognized experts and specialists to identify the responsible party or parties and the full impact of the burn injury on our client's life and family.
 Our lawyers build strong cases in pursuit of damages and compensation for burn injuries sustained in commercial building fires.

 We assist clients after they suffered burn or other injuries in commercial buildings such as: